JordanMPDS/my-website/_posts/2024-02-12-website-downloader.md

 ---
 layout: post
-title:  "Thinkful Capstone 1"
+title:  "Website Downloader"
-date:   2023-11-10 09:25:00 -0600
+date:   2024-02-12 14:25:00 -0600
-categories: data-analysis
+categories: process-automation
 ---

 This year when I was faced with downloading 20K+ files from a website I knew I needed an automated solution.
-I worked with a few new tools like selenium, requests, tqdm, and sqlite.
-In the end I was able to put together a fantastic package which would download the files, show progress of the current download, and track downloads in a sqlite database to avoid duplicates.
-The full script is below, or [click here][github-downloader] for the Github page.
+I worked some new tools like selenium, requests, tqdm, and sqlite.

+In the end I was able to put together a fantastic script which would download the files, show progress of the current download, and track downloads in a sqlite database to avoid duplicates.
+The full script is below, or [click here][github-downloader] to view it on Github.

 ```python
 import requests